![]() ![]() ![]() ![]() ![]() |

 By Peter Jason

-So far in this book I have focused on the sole proprietorship, which is how most artists operate.
+The Sole-Proprietorship The default business organization is the sole proprietorship, which is how most artists operate.
 Until the artist sets up a formal entity, he or she is by default a sole-proprietor.
 The sole-proprietor simply means one owner (even though a husband-wife team can function as joint proprietors).
-You will be automatically set up as a sole proprietorship if you do nothing else.
+By default, you will be automatically set up as a sole proprietorship if you do nothing else.
 The main feature of this form is that it is identified and intertwined with you, which gives it both strengths and weaknesses.
 If the business makes a profit, it is automatically income for you.
 If the business incurs a debt, it is your personal debt.
 If the business gets sued, you will be sued personally as well.
 It gives you complete flexibility that enables you to instantly shift the direction, policies and focus of your company.
 But, if there is a problem, any damage can potentially extend into your personal life.
-To limit this potential liability you may choose to set up a "single-member" LLC.
+To limit this potential liability, you may choose to set up a "single-member" LLC.
 The "single member" LLC customarily operates as a sole-proprietor and might offer some liability protection (ask your attorney about this before moving forward).

 The Partnership When talking to clients I describe the partnership as a multi-person sole-proprietorship because these two entities are taxed in a very similar manner.
 The sole-proprietorship files its taxes as part of the owners Form 1040, whereas the partnership files its own separate income tax return (on federal Form 1065) that reports the total income and expenses of the business.
 The partnership then passes the net, "bottom line" income or losses directly to the personal income tax returns of the partners via the federal Form K-1.
 This means that the partnership itself almost never pays any income tax directly, but passes the income or loss directly to the partners to be dealt with on their personal returns.
 You can see why partnerships are often referred to as "flow-through" entities, i.e. the income or loss "flows through" the partnership onto the partner's personal income tax return.
 The partnership does have the unique and critical tax advantage of "special allocations."
 Simply put, special allocations allow the partnership to customize the distribution of income and loss by mutual consent through he use of the partnership agreement.
 For instance, two partners may own the business 50%/50%, but choose to split any losses 75%/25% if that yields a better tax result for them.
 Partnerships can also, if properly structured, have tax advantages relating to film and sound recording activities.

-The Corporation The The third form of business is the corporation.
+The Corporation The third form of business is the corporation.
 Incorporation gives two main advantages:

 For tax purposes there are two main types of corporations, the subchapter “C” and the subchapter “S” (the letters refer to subchapters of the tax code).
 Both are corporations in the legal sense but the taxation of income and losses is handled differently.